Amanda Knox: Early life

 Amanda Knox was born July 9, 1987, in Seattle, Washington, the eldest of three daughters born to Edda Mellas, a mathematics teacher originally from Germany, and Curt Knox, a vice president of finance for Macy's.
 Knox and her sisters were raised in West Seattle.
-Her parents were divorced when she was 10 years old; her mother then married Chris Mellas, an information-technology consultant.
+Her parents divorced when she was a child.
+Her mother later married Chris Mellas, an information-technology consultant.

 Knox first traveled to Italy at age 15, on a family holiday.
 During that trip, she visited Rome, Pisa, the Amalfi Coast, and the ruins of Pompeii.
 Upon reading Under the Tuscan Sun, which was given to her by her mother, she grew more interested in the country.

 Knox graduated from the Seattle Preparatory School in 2005 and then studied linguistics at the University of Washington.
 In 2007, she made the dean's list at the university.
 She worked at part-time jobs to fund an academic year in Italy.
 Relatives described the 20-year-old Knox as outgoing but unwary.
 Her stepfather had strong reservations about her going to Italy that year, because he found her too naïve.